sporestudio/kylog/README.md

     <h4>Simple and lightweight keylogger made with Python</h4>
 </div>

-This project is a simple keylogger written in python for educational purposes.
+This project is a **simple keylogger written in python for educational purposes**.
 It captures keystrokes from the keyboard, saves the captured words into a text file (`output.txt`), and optionally sends the file to a remote machine over network.

 ## Features